+Meth, or crystal meth, can quickly take over a person’s life.
+Use of this potent and highly addictive stimulant drug can cause major psychological and behavioral changes that make a person act in strange and unpredictable ways.
 For friends and family, this transformation can be incredibly hard and leave loved ones feeling helpless.
-The good news is, there are things that friends and family can do that may help their loved one find stability and the help they need.
+The good news is that there are things that friends and family can do that may help their loved one find stability and the help they need.

-Identifying harmful patterns of drug use is one of the first steps towards getting a person help.
+It can be difficult to know how to help a meth addict.
+Identifying harmful patterns of drug use is one of the first steps toward getting a person help.

 Major signs of meth use and addiction include:

-- withdrawal: Physical and/or psychological symptoms occur when a person stops taking meth.
+- Withdrawal – Physical and psychological symptoms occur when a person stops taking meth

 People who are struggling with meth use or addiction may also develop problems at home, work, or school and begin to ignore important responsibilities that relate to these things.